luke-r-mills/luke-r-mills.github.io/_posts/2022-12-22-analysing-a-dirt-cheap-router.md

 ---
 published: true
-title : "Analysing a Dirt-cheap Router"
+title : "🐛️ Analysing a Dirt-cheap Router"
 toc: true
 toc_sticky: true
 categories:
-  - Hardware
-  - Reverse Engineering
+  - VR
 tags:
   - Python
   - Debug Interfaces
+  - RTOS
-  - Aliexpress
+  - Hardware
 tagline: "Is it possible for a router that costs as much as a typical takeaway to also provide adequate security?
 In this article, we explore the security features of the least expensive router found on Aliexpress and aim to find the answer." excerpt : "Can a cheap router provide good security?
 This article investigates by examining the security features of the least expensive router on Aliexpress."
 header: